Vacuum energy: Implications

 Vacuum energy has a number of consequences.
 In 1948, Dutch physicists Hendrik B. G. Casimir and Dirk Polder predicted the existence of a tiny attractive force between closely placed metal plates due to resonances in the vacuum energy in the space between them.
 This is now known as the Casimir effect and has since been extensively experimentally verified.
 It is therefore believed that the vacuum energy is "real" in the same sense that more familiar conceptual objects such as electrons, magnetic fields, etc., are real.
 However, alternative explanations for the Casimir effect have since been proposed.

 Other predictions are harder to verify.
 Vacuum fluctuations are always created as particle–antiparticle pairs.
 The creation of these virtual particles near the event horizon of a black hole has been hypothesized by physicist Stephen Hawking to be a mechanism for the eventual "evaporation" of black holes.
 If one of the pair is pulled into the black hole before this, then the other particle becomes "real" and energy/mass is essentially radiated into space from the black hole.
 This loss is cumulative and could result in the black hole's disappearance over time.
 The time required is dependent on the mass of the black hole (the equations indicate that the smaller the black hole, the more rapidly it evaporates) but could be on the order of 1060 years for large solar-mass black holes.

 The vacuum energy also has important consequences for physical cosmology.
 General relativity predicts that energy is equivalent to mass, and therefore, if the vacuum energy is "really there", it should exert a gravitational force.
 Essentially, a non-zero vacuum energy is expected to contribute to the cosmological constant, which affects the expansion of the universe.

-The existence of vacuum energy is also sometimes used as theoretical justification for the possibility of free-energy machines.
-It has been argued that due to the broken symmetry (in QED), free energy does not violate conservation of energy, since the laws of thermodynamics only apply to equilibrium systems.
-However, consensus amongst physicists is that this is unknown as the nature of vacuum energy remains an unsolved problem.